fulltrucker/rtfm.evanchute.com/pages/03.ux-ui-design/00.ux-ui-design-resources/docs.md

 ### Adobe XD

-The biggest player in the design game's entry into the XD space, more intuitive than Sketch but scuttlebutt is that it's lacking in some features compared to other tools.
+The biggest player in the design game's entry into the XD space, more intuitive than Sketch but scuttlebutt is that it's lacking in some features compared to other tools. https://www.adobe.com/products/xd.html

 ### Figma

 Collaborative.
 New player on the block.
+Seems to be a lot of buzz around this tool. https://www.figma.com/

 ### UXPin

+I don't no nothing about this tool really, except that they sent me WAY to many emails. https://www.uxpin.com/

+### Draw.io

+Can be used for user workflows and diagramming.
+I think this is similar to Gliffy, which I've used for sitemaps, information diagrams, server infrastructure modeling, and shit like that there. https://www.draw.io/

 ### Balsamiq

 Great for quick and dirty lo-fi wireframing, with simple prototyping functionality.
 Not good (or really even possible to be used) for hi-fidelity UI design.
 Has a "sketch" display mode that make all elements look hand-drawn, so it's nice for early client presentations where you don't want the client to get hung up on design details.
-Use Balsamiq (Comic) Sans font for this.
+Use Balsamiq (Comic) Sans font for this. https://balsamiq.com/

 ### Adobe Creative Suite